Frequently asked questions about rafting on the Ottawa River

 No, we have very specific life jackets for this type of rafting that are extra buoyant.
 Not all life jackets will work in whitewater.

 You will be fine in most rapids on the river.
-However, if you really want one, we have them in our shop.
+However, if you really want some, we have them in our River Shop.

 We raft rain or shine.
 If the temperature is dipping down a bit that day, you might be interested in renting a wetsuit.
 You can do this once you are on site.
-For Thunder storms we still go out.
+Regarding thunderstorms–we still go out.
 We monitor weather closely and make adjustments as required.
 Guest safety is our first priority.

-Yes, we take pictures on the river you can pre-purchase a package with a discount or wait and see the pictures online on our website after the trip and buy them online or over the phone.
+Yes, we take pictures and video on the river.
+You can pre-purchase a package with a discount or wait to see the pictures online on our website after the trip.
+You can purchase photos/videos online or over the phone after your trip or when you get home.

-No we don’t allow drones on the trip or on the resort due to issues with privacy and safety of other guests.
-On the trip you would be too busy paddling to operate it and there is nowhere in the raft to store it.
+No. We don’t allow drones on the trip or on the resort due to the privacy and safety of other guests.
+On your trip you will be too busy paddling to operate a drone and there is nowhere in the raft to store it.

-The trip leader carries a small dry bag to accommodate people who need to bring medication but you cannot bring backpacks or other items that would be loose in the raft or add too much weight if you are wearing it in case you are dumped in the river.
+The trip leader carries a small dry bag to accommodate people who need to bring medication.
+You cannot bring backpacks or other items that would be loose in the raft or add too much weight in case you are dumped in the river.
 You can bring a small dry bag so long as it can be clipped to your life jacket.
 Don’t bring anything you cannot afford to lose.

-They get left in a lock box at the resort.
+They are secured in a lock box at the resort.
 We never recommend taking keys on the river as they will get very wet and are easily lost.

-Gentle Adventure trips everyone must be 5 years or older and 50lbs or more.
+On High Adventure Trips everyone must be 13 years or older and 90lbs or more.
+On Gentle Adventure Trips everyone must be 5 years or older and 50lbs or more.

-The Classic Day Trip is class 3-5 rapids (on a scale from 1-6).
-There is a greater probability that you will fall out on the Classic Day Trip than the Gentle Trip.
+The High Adventure Trip takes you down class 3-5 rapids (on a scale from 1-6).
+There is a greater probability that you will fall out on the High Adventure Trip than the Gentle Trip.

 What sounds like alphabet soup is actually a tremendously popular raft trip and is short for Guide Your Own Raft.
-It is still a guided trip but guides paddle along in kayak.
-Done in sporty 6-person rafts, this a an exciting trip down the beautiful Middle Channel.
+It is still a guided trip but guides paddle alongside you in kayaks while someone in your group steers the raft.
+Done in sporty 6-person rafts, this is an exciting trip down the beautiful Middle Channel.

 No problem – that is why we are here for you.
 We ask that you posses good health and average swimming ability (so you do not panic if you go overboard).
 If in doubt, start with Gentle Adventure and work your way up.

 You have a big puffy life jacket on but you may get a little uncomfortable if you find yourself in the water.
-We recommend you review some of our videos or take our gentle trips rather than the high adventure.
+Our guides are highly trained and client safety is a priority for us.
+We recommend you review some of our videos or take our Gentle Trip rather than the High Adventure.

 Yes, everyone in the raft must paddle or the raft won’t go where you want it to.
 The guide cannot do all the paddling and the boats do not have motors.